By Marilyn Ferdinand

 In his later years, he grew increasingly deaf, and I believe that fact more than anything lead to his retirement from the airwaves.
 He kept busy speaking at rallies for progressive causes, archiving his radio shows for the Chicago History Museum, and writing more books.
 Every birthday, the local news would run a tribute to his amazing longevity and accomplishments.
 The last one I remember was a telecast featuring local reporter and columnist Carol Marin.
 She got out a couple of questions, but not hearing them, Studs simply launched into an extended monologue that was both charming and a bit incoherent.
 Marin sat quietly, smiling, letting this force of nature blow.

-The last couple of years, I listened whenever I was around to rebroadcasts of The Studs Terkel Program at 7 p.m. on Saturdays.
+The last couple of years, I listened whenever I was around to rebroadcasts of The Studs Terkel Show at 7 p.m. on Saturdays.
 Most of these revived shows celebrated struggles of the past and, of course, lacked the spontaneity of his live shows.
 Every now and then I’d see he was speaking somewhere, perhaps at the nostalgia fests that tried to recreate the Bughouse Square debates that were a lively forum for soapbox politics, or introducing a documentary at Facets.

 And now it is over.
 He has joined the other Chicago transplants he loved so well—Win, Mahalia, and Big Bill—in dying in his adopted hometown.
-The last new broadcast of The Studs Terkel Program featured one of Illinois’ few real statesmen—U.S. Senator Paul Simon.
+The last new broadcast of The Studs Terkel Show featured one of Illinois’ few real statesmen—U.S. Senator Paul Simon.
 I remember listening, dreading the moment Studs would utter his famous sign-off for the last time: “Take it easy, but take it.”
 You, too, Studs.
 You, too.